Practical and Matching Gradient Variance Bounds for Black-Box Variational Bayesian Inference: Related Works

 \paragraph{Controlling Gradient Variance} The main algorithmic challenge in BBVI is to control the gradient noise~\cite{ranganath_black_2014}.
 This has led to various methods for reducing the variance of VI gradient estimators using control variates~\citep{ranganath_black_2014,miller_reducing_2017,geffner_using_2018}, ensembling of estimators~\citep{geffner_rule_2020}, modifying the differentiation procedure~\citep{roeder_sticking_2017}, quasi-Monte Carlo~\citep{buchholz_quasimonte_2018, liu_quasimonte_2021}, and multilevel Monte Carlo~\citep{fujisawa_multilevel_2021}.
 Cultivating a deeper understanding of the properties of gradient variance could further extend this list.

 \paragraph{Convergence Guarantees} Obtaining full convergence guarantees has been an important task for understanding BBVI algorithms.
-However, most guarantees so far have relied on strong assumptions such as that the log-likelihood is Lipschitz~\citep{cherief-abdellatif_generalization_2019,alquier_nonexponentially_2021}, that the gradient variance is bounded by constant~\citep{liu_quasimonte_2021,buchholz_quasimonte_2018,domke_provable_2020}, and that the support of \(q_{\vlambda}\) is bounded~\citep{fujisawa_multilevel_2021}.
-Our result shows that similar results could be obtained under a realistic, relaxed gradient assumption.
-Meanwhile,~\citet{bhatia_statistical_2022} recently provided a full complexity guarantee for a BBVI algorithm under milder assumptions, but their algorithm only optimizes the scale matrix \(\mC\).
+However, most guarantees so far have relied on strong assumptions such as that the log-likelihood is Lipschitz~\citep{cherief-abdellatif_generalization_2019,alquier_nonexponentially_2021}, that the gradient variance is bounded by constant~\citep{liu_quasimonte_2021,buchholz_quasimonte_2018,domke_provable_2020,hoffman_blackbox_2020}, and that the support of \(q_{\vlambda}\) is bounded~\citep{fujisawa_multilevel_2021}.
+Our result shows that similar results can be obtained under relaxed assumptions.
+Meanwhile,~\citet{bhatia_statistical_2022} have recently proven a full complexity guarantee for a variant of BBVI.
+But similarly to \citet{hoffman_blackbox_2020}, they only optimize the scale matrix \(\mC\), and the specifics of the algorithm diverge from the usual BBVI implementations as it uses the stochastic power iterations instead of SGD.

 \paragraph{Gradient Variance Guarantees} Studying the actual gradient variance properties of BBVI has only started to make progress recently. ~\citet{fan_fast_2015} first provided bounds by assuming the log-likelihood to be Lipschitz.
-Under more general conditions,~\citet{domke_provable_2019} provided tight bounds for smooth log-likelihoods, which our work builds upon. \citeauthor{domke_provable_2019}'s result can also be seen as a direct generalization of the results of~\citet{xu_variance_2019}, which are restricted to quadratic log-likelihoods and the mean-field variational family.
+Under more general conditions,~\citet{domke_provable_2019} provided tight bounds for smooth log-likelihoods, which our work builds upon. \citeauthor{domke_provable_2019}'s result can also be seen as a direct generalization of the results of~\citet{xu_variance_2019}, which are restricted to quadratic log-likelihoods and the mean-field family.
 Lastly,~\citet{mohamed_monte_2020} provides a conceptual evaluation of gradient estimators used in BBVI.